jhpyle/docassemble/_docs/development.md

 ---
 {% endhighlight %}

-The corresponding [Aloe] script would look like this:
+The corresponding [Behave] script would look like this:

 {% highlight text %}
 Feature: Determination of jurisdiction